Auschwitz survivor who was just 2 at liberation nurses scars

 “It was just my mom, my sister and me who survived,” Umlauf added in a calm, measured voice, sitting in her elegant apartment on the outskirts of Munich.
 “We saw my father for the last time at the ramp at Auschwitz when we were taken off the train.”

-It’s a miracle that Umlauf survived the death camp in German-occupied Poland.
+It’s a miracle that Umlauf survived the death camp i n German-occupied Poland.
 More than 1.1 million people, mostly Jews, were murdered there by the Nazis and their henchmen.
 In all, about 6 million European Jews died during the Holocaust.

 When families from across Europe reached Auschwitz in cramped windowless cattle trains, the Nazis selected those whom they could still use as forced laborers.
 The others, old people, many women and especially children and babies, were gassed to death soon after arrival.